 Do you travel often or work ALL the time?
 I’d also go faux in this situation!

 I also forgot one of the biggest benefits of decorating with artificial plants until someone mentioned it on my Facebook page.
-You don’t have to deal with any gnats, other bugs, or dead leaves when you opt for fake!
+You don’t have to deal with any gnats, other bugs, or dry leaves when you opt for fake!
 That’s a huge benefit!

 So, have I convinced you?
 Are you on board with decorating with faux plants around the house?

 Be sure you’re on the email list so you don’t miss the next post!